ihmccreery/ihmccreery.github.io/_posts/2016-08-12-adventure.md

 Love hard, that’s it!
 With my backpack as my captain
-And my books as my only battalion
+And my books as my only battalion,
-Loving hard is what’s important.
 Today is a day
 To love hard.